How to Apply

 Add our School Code (002653)

-Adding NMHU’s school code (002653) will ensure your FAFSA will be sent to NMHU’s Financial Aid Office automatically.
+Adding NMHU’s school code (002653) will ensure your FAFSA will be sent to NMHU’s Office of Financial Aid and Scholarships automatically.
 You will add the school code when completing the FAFSA initially.

 Priority Deadline every year is March 1